IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 You specify what the default value of the map is by the thing that you pass to the first argument of the constructor.
 The first argument can either be a raw value, like 0.
 Or it can be a function that dynamically calculates/creates a value.
 Here, we pass a very simple function that just instantiates a new class.

-In the `incrementPoisonCounter` function, we use the `getAndSetDefault` method instead of the `get` method.
+In the `incrementSleepCounter` function, we use the `getAndSetDefault` method instead of the `get` method.
 If we already have an entry for this monster in the map, then the `getAndSetDefault` will do the same thing as the `get` method.
 Otherwise, it will run the function we provided and give us new data.

 <br />